 The first Holon system had a structure of modules, groups and (Forth) words.
 It was functional in 1989 and evolved into Holon86.

 Holon86 is a complete IDE including compiler, assembler and debugger.
 Source and compiled code are managed in an 'image', similar to Smalltalk.
 There is no need for external source files.

 Later Holonforth became a multi-platform IDE for general use.
-HolonU creates source files as a pipe to a code generator (compiler or interpreter).
-Each module is mirrored in a file.
+HolonSL (image above) creates source files as pipes to the code generator (compiler, interpreter).